Bile duct hamartoma

-Cause

-Bile duct hamartomas are a developmental anomaly in which abnormal tissues are present at normal site due to failure of regression of embryonic biliary duct.
+Signs and symptoms

+Most patients are asymptomatic.
+When patients do present with symptoms the most common symptom is abdominal pain.
+Other symptoms include fever, weight loss, and jaundice.

+Causes

+Biliary duct hamartomas are defects resulting from the failure of embryonic bile duct involution that affect the small interlobular bile ducts.
+Patients with polycystic kidney disease and polycystic liver are far more likely to have them.

 Diagnosis

+Laboratory findings include high transaminase levels, raised gamma-glutamyl transferase or alkaline phosphatase levels, increased C-reactive protein, hypoalbuminemia, and hematologic abnormalities like thrombocytopenia, leukopenia, leukocytosis, and anemia.

 At CT scans, bile duct hamartomas appear as small, well-defined hypo- or isoattenuating masses with little or no enhancement after contrast administration.
 At MRI, they appear hypointense on T1-weighted images, iso- or slightly hyperintense on T2-weighted images, and hypointense after administration of gadolinium based contrast-agent.
-On imaging, multiple hamartomas may look similar to metastases or microabscesses.

-Treatment

-Observation as there is increased risk of cholangiocarcinoma.

 Eponym

 The eponymous terms (von Meyenburg complex, Meyenburg complex) are named for Hanns von Meyenburg.